 Experts at Historic England have teamed up with academics from the University of Lincoln to research the sites that witnessed the struggle for suffrage.
 This research will inform updates on currently listed sites as well as potentially create new listings.

 As esteemed and cherished buildings became sites of sabotage during protests, they gained new relevance.
 At the National Gallery, St Stephen’s Hall at Westminster, and the Orchid House at Kew Gardens, suffragettes were loudly saying that no tradition or location was off-limits to them.
 Indeed the foundations of the social order, represented by these sites, needed to be shaken.

 Less well-known places

-But we will also focus on some of the less well-known places where working women, so often the unsung heroines of the suffrage movement, would meet to discuss the challenges of their daily lives, to plan and to organise.
-Many of these stories have been passed on by family members of the suffragettes, in diaries or memorabilia that locate ordinary women right at the heart of the struggle.
+We will also focus on some of the less well-known places where working women, so often the unsung heroines of the suffrage movement, would meet to discuss the challenges of their daily lives, to plan and to organise.
+Many of these stories have been passed on by family members, in diaries or memorabilia that locate ordinary women right at the heart of the struggle.

-We hope to announce new listings in June.
-These new Historic England listings would be linked to women’s suffrage and will stress the importance of the built environment in the suffrage protests.
+We hope to announce any new listings in June.
+These new Historic England listings will be linked to women's suffrage and will highlight the importance of the built environment in the suffrage protests.

 Greater Manchester Histories Festival